War of the Catalans: History

 The Treaty of Utrecht had postponed the solution of the "Case of the Catalans" for a later treaty, a "Universal Peace" that was being negotiated in Rastatt between the Austrians and the French, and on which the entire strategy of the radicals was based.
 However, Spanish diplomatic pressures managed to frustrate the negotiation and in the Treaty of Rastatt of March 1714 the situation of Catalonia was not addressed, all hopes expecting aid from Charles of Austria fading.
 Immediately in April 1714 the government of Philip V offered a negotiated solution to the conflict but the radicalized Council of the 24 rejected submission if the Constitutions of Catalonia were not maintained.
 In May 1714 the defenders of the city solemnly swore to "fight to the last drop of blood" while the war in the Catalan countryside devastated the country.
 The balance of power could not be broken until July 1714, when Louis XIV of France ordered the French army under the command of Marshal Berwick to enter Spain and a veritable military siege against Barcelona began.

 French artillery began to pound the walls while French engineers opened the attack trenches from which the Bourbon troops began to approach the walls of Barcelona.
 On 12, 13 and 14 August they launched several attacks to conquer the city but were repulsed.
 Meanwhile in London the diplomatic miracle that Catalans had been waiting for occurred: the death of Queen Anne of Great Britain led to a change of government in England.
-The Catalan ambassador in London pressured the British Regency Council and it ordered the British Mediterranean fleet to head to Barcelona to save the city, but French diplomatic pressure caused the orders to be stopped at the last moment, which remained in suspense until the enthronement of George I as Britsh monarch.
+The Catalan ambassador in London pressured the British Regency Council and it ordered the British Mediterranean fleet to head to Barcelona to save the city, but French diplomatic pressure caused the orders to be stopped at the last moment, which remained in suspense until the enthronement of George I as British monarch.

 In Barcelona the situation had become critical as there was no more food left.
 Without enough troops to stop another Bourbon assault and prevent a massacre, Villarroel pressured the "Junta dels 24" to capitulate.